Ear, Nose, and Throat (ENT) Related Bad Breath

 Nasal Dryness, Congestion, and Septal Defects

 Nasal congestion can cause bad breath because it reduces the ventilation of the sinuses.
-Similarly, in cases where the lips are not closed due to nasal congestion or any other reason, and people who sleep with their mouths open, bad breath may occur.
+Similarly, in cases where the lips are not closed due to nasal congestion or any other reason, and in people who sleep with their mouths open, bad breath may occur.
 Because, due to the dryness of the mouth, the bacteria are not washed with saliva and produce more odor in the dry mouth.
-Apart from this, septal deformations and nasal dryness also cause bad odor due to their bad effects on the air passage.
+Apart from this, septal deformations and nasal dryness also cause bad odors due to their bad effects on the air passage.

 Throat Problems and Adenoid Vegetations

-Halitosis originating from the ear-nose-throat actually comes from the upper airway.
+Halitosis originating from the ear-nose-throat comes from the upper airway.
 However, problems with the tonsils and pharynx above the air passage can also cause bad breath.
 Bad breath is common in people with adenoid vegetation.
 Because of the narrowing in the air passage, the mouth can stay open and therefore it dries and smells.

 Diagnosis and Treatment

 Patients with ear-nose-throat bad breath are usually allergic people.
-When these patients sneeze, odor originating from the nasal passage is emitted.
-In addition, most of these people have recurrent paranasal problems and pathologies such as tonsillitis, pharyngitis, sinusitis.
-Therefore, dentists usually direct these patients to otolaryngologist.
-Finally, fresh breath products (especially, zinc-containing) such as mouthwash (eg, TheraBreath Plus Fresh Breath, Tom’s of Maine Natural Wicked Fresh, etc.) or chewing gum (eg, TheraBreath Fresh BreathCB12 Boost Sugar Free, etc.) may symptomatically help those patients.
+When these patients sneeze, an odor originating from the nasal passage is emitted.
+In addition, most of these people have recurrent paranasal problems and pathologies such as tonsillitis, pharyngitis, and sinusitis.
+Therefore, dentists usually direct these patients to otolaryngologists.
+Finally, fresh breath products (especially, zinc-containing) such as mouthwash (eg, TheraBreath Plus Fresh Breath, Tom’s of Maine Natural Wicked Fresh, etc.) or chewing gum (eg, CB12 Boost Sugar Free, etc.) may symptomatically help those patients.

 References